-As an industry innovator and entrepreneur, Mr. Barnett has helped found and lead transformative companies in the eDiscovery industry, created and implemented new service and product offerings related to optimizing legal review, eDiscovery, regulatory response, and litigation preparedness; he led a multi-country R&D effort that designed and brought to market one of the industry’s first predictive coding legal review solutions.
-Mr. Barnett was the founding member and senior executive in charge of the eDiscovery division of the largest business process outsourcing company in Asia.
+As an industry innovator and entrepreneur, Mr. Barnett has helped found and lead transformative companies in the eDiscovery industry and created and implemented new service and product offerings related to optimizing legal review, eDiscovery, regulatory response, and litigation preparedness; he led a multi-country R&D effort that designed and brought to market one of the industry’s first predictive coding legal review solutions.
+Mr. Barnett was the founding member and senior executive in charge of the eDiscovery division of the largest business process outsourcing company in Asia, as well as the company’s general counsel.
 This company was an innovator in the area of complex analytical and conceptual data processing as well as predictive and iterative document review technology.
-His academic white papers on data analytics and machine learning are cited numerous times throughout the landmark 2012 Rand study, Where the Money Goes: Understanding Litigant Expenditures for Producing Electronic Discovery.
+Mr. Barnett’s academic white papers on data analytics and machine learning are cited numerous times throughout the landmark 2012 Rand study, Where the Money Goes: Understanding Litigant Expenditures for Producing Electronic Discovery.